GoodRequest/BackendAssignment-Fitness/README.md

 - create public bitbucket or github repository
 - commit and push changes continuously
 - use proper commit messages
-- share your solution with us
+- share your solution with us (link or read permissions for richard.solar@goodrequest.com)

 ### You can